 This font is available in 7 weights and their italics – thin, regular, semibold, CYR light, CYR bold, CYR extra bold, and heavy.

-Calluna has been used to incorporate that friendly touch to the texts.
+Calluna has been used to incorporate that friendly touch into the texts.
 This font is perfect for newspaper headlines, logos, and even online blogs.
 It is available in 5 weights and their italics – light, regular, bold, semibold, and black.

 Rockwell font was released in 1934 and since then it has been a fan-favorite because of its stylish design and strong characters.
 It is available in 3 font weights – roman, bold, and extra bold as well as their italic representations.

 Perfectly distributed curves with elegant design make ITC Charter so popular.
 It was designed by Matthew Carter in 1993.
 It is available in numerous font weights such as regular, bold, and black.